Sabancaya: Geography and geomorphology

-Sabancaya lies about 80 km northwest of Arequipa.
+Sabancaya lies about 80 km northwest of Arequipa and 30 km southwest of Chivay, in the Caylloma Province of the Arequipa Department.
 The Rio Colca valley is located north of the Sabancaya-Hualca Hualca-Ampato volcano complex.
-The principal economic activities in the area are agriculture, animal husbandry, mining and tourism.
+The main economic activities in the area are agriculture, animal husbandry and tourism.
+Access to the volcano is through the Chivay-Arequipa road, from which a dirt road departs at Patapampa that leads to the volcano.
+Two other routes pass Achoma and Hornillos, and via Huambo.

 Regional

 The subduction of the Nazca Plate beneath the South American Plate in the Peru-Chile Trench leads to volcanic activity in the Andes.
 This volcanic activity presently occurs in three segments, the Northern Volcanic Zone, the Central Volcanic Zone and the Southern Volcanic Zone.
-There is an additional volcanic belt south of the Southern Volcanic Zone, the Austral Volcanic Zone.
+There is an additional volcanic belt south of the Southern Volcanic Zone, the Austral Volcanic Zone, associated with the subduction of the Antarctic Plate.
 Sabancaya is located in the Central Volcanic Zone of the Andes, which extends through southern Peru.
 Many volcanoes in the Central Volcanic Zone are poorly known, owing to their remote locations and adverse conditions such as high altitude.

 Sabancaya is part of a series of volcanoes that line the southwestern coast of Peru at a distance of roughly 100 km from the shore.
-Of these volcanoes, Sabancaya, El Misti, Ubinas, Huaynaputina, Ticsani and Tutupaca have been active during historical time.
-Further volcanoes in the area with Pliocene-Quaternary activity are Sara Sara, Solimana, Coropuna, Ampato, Chachani, Yucamane, Casiri and Tacora.
+Of these volcanoes, Andagua volcanic field, Sabancaya, El Misti, Ubinas, Huaynaputina, Ticsani, Tutupaca and Yucamane have been active during historical time, erupting forty-five times during the past six centuries.
+Further volcanoes in the area with Pliocene-Quaternary activity are Sara Sara, Auquihuato, Solimana, Coropuna, Huambo volcanic field, Quimsachata, Chachani, Purupuruni, Casiri and Tacora.
 All these volcanoes are considered part of the Central Volcanic Zone of the Andes, and lie c.
 150–200 km east of the Peru-Chile Trench.
-Notable among them are Ampato and Coropuna for exceeding a height of 6000 m, Huaynaputina and El Misti for their large eruptions and Ubinas and Sabancaya for their recent activity.
+Notable among them are Ampato and Coropuna for exceeding a height of 6000 m, Huaynaputina and El Misti for their large eruptions, and Ubinas and Sabancaya for their recent activity.

-These volcanoes are found in places where strike-slip faults which delimit the volcanic arc and strike along its length intersect additional faults formed by extensional tectonics.
-Such faults, mainly normal faults, occur around Sabancaya as well and include the Huambo-Cabanaconde, the Huanca, the Ichupampa, the Pampa Sepina, Sepina, Solarpampa and Trigal faults; the volcanoes Ampato and Sabancaya are aligned on this fault, which may thus be responsible for their existence.
+These volcanoes are found in places where strike-slip faults, which delimit the volcanic arc and strike along its length, intersect additional faults formed by extensional tectonics.
+Such faults, mainly normal faults, occur around Sabancaya as well and include the Huambo-Cabanaconde, the Huanca, the Ichupampa, the Pampa Sepina, Sepina, Solarpampa and Trigal faults; the volcanoes Ampato and Sabancaya are aligned on the Sepina fault, which may thus be responsible for their existence.
 These fault systems are still active and experience occasional earthquakes and deformation, and their activity appears to be in part triggered by underground magma movements at Sabancaya.
+Large fractures opened up in the ground during the 1990s eruptions.
+Geological scale fractures in the crust formed by pulling-apart motion may be the ultimate source of volcanism at Sabancaya.